-The steps that you do and don’t take can influence the outcome of your claim.
+The steps that you take, and those you don’t take, can significantly influence the outcome of your claim.
 This is why it’s important to follow your personal injury case checklist after you’ve been injured.
-Here are some of the common mistakes that people make.

 Not Following Medical Advice

 A doctor may advise that you need further treatment, prescribe medication, refer you to a specialist, or suggest surgery.
-If you do not follow your doctor’s suggestions, the other side can claim that gaps in your treatment, or non-compliance are signs that you have healed, or were not actually hurt in the first place.
+If you do not follow your doctor’s suggestions, the other side can claim that gaps in your treatment, or non-compliance are signs that you have healed, or were not really hurt in the first place.

 Not seeking further required treatment, taking prescribed medication, or following a recovery program can also lead them to argue that your non-compliance has stalled your recovery.
 This will give grounds for the liable party to lay the blame for your injuries and any further damages on you.